-However, these are not just regular sessions; they are the so-called CONSOLE sessions.
+However, these are not just regular sessions but the so-called CONSOLE sessions.
 There is a limit of 6 console sessions per PE vproc.
 And depending on what’s running out there, sometimes there aren’t enough of these sessions per AMP (they get used up by utilities).

-As the LOCKING LOGGER is just a utility, we cannot risk taking console sessions from other more important jobs.
-However, we can’t adjust the number of sessions (i.e., once it is set).
-We have to choose a number based on the situation at the activation time of the locking logger.
-This number is determined such that it leaves enough sessions for other utilities yet still allows sufficient parallelism for the locking logger’s insertion of rows.
+The LOCKING LOGGER is a utility, so we cannot interrupt console sessions from more critical tasks.
+Furthermore, we cannot modify the number of sessions once it is established.
+Therefore, considering the circumstances, we must select a suitable number of sessions during the activation of the locking logger.
+This number should provide enough sessions for other utilities while allowing adequate parallelism for inserting rows by the locking logger.

 We already know that this number might not make all users happy.
 And thus, we have advised the users NOT to use the CONTINUOUS mode to help it.
 Remember that the LOCKING LOGGER is a HISTORICAL recording tool, i.e., the data recorded could contain 6-month worth or 2-second worth.
 It does not justify running in CONTINUOUS mode.